networktocode/ntc-netbox-plugin-onboarding/README.md

 ### Preparation

-To work properly the plugin needs to know the Site, Platform, Device Type, Device Role of each device as well as its primary IP address or DNS Name.
-It's recommended to create these objects in NetBox ahead of time and to provide them when you want to start the onboarding process.
+To properly onboard a device, the plugin needs to only know the Site as well as device's primary IP address or DNS Name.

 > For DNS Name Resolution to work, the instance of NetBox must be able to resolve the name of the
 > device to IP address.

+Providing other attributes (`Platform`, `Device Type`, `Device Role`) is optional - if any of these attributes is provided, plugin will use provided value for the onboarded device.
 If `Platform`, `Device Type` and/or `Device Role` are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in NetBox as needed.
-> If the Platform is provided, it must contains a valid Napalm driver available to the worker in Python
+> If the Platform is provided, it must point to an existing NetBox Platform.
+NAPALM driver of this platform will be used only if it is defined for the platform in NetBox.
+> To use a preferred NAPALM driver, either define it in NetBox per platform or in the plugins settings under `platform_map`

 ### Onboard a new device